Table of Contents

 Bloomington, IL 61705-6613

-The IRS has established a subscription-based email service for tax professional and representatives of tax-exempt organizations.
+The IRS has established a subscription-based email service for tax professionals and representatives of tax-exempt organizations.
 Subscribers will receive periodic updates from the IRS regarding exempt organization tax law and regulations, available services, and other information.
 To subscribe, visit www.irs.gov/eo.

 We ask for the information on these instructions to carry out the Internal Revenue laws of the United States.
 You are required to give us the information.
 We need it to ensure that you are complying with these laws and to allow us to figure and collect the right amount of tax.